 11.1 These General Terms and Conditions must not contain any deletions and shall take priority over all others.
 Any amendment, deviation or change in relation to the Assignment, which results in a change in the scope or complexity of the Assignment, shall be recorded in a separate written agreement between Accent and the Client.
 The General Terms and Conditions are always appended to the Agreement and are stated on every invoice issued by Accent.
 Unless otherwise agreed in writing, payment of an invoice from Accent constitutes confirmation of knowledge and acceptance of the General Terms and Conditions.
 This also applies in the case of unpaid invoices that were not contested within the 8-day period.

 11.2 If any provision of the Agreement or General Terms and Conditions is void, invalid or unenforceable, this shall not affect the enforceability of the remaining provisions.
-The invalid or unenforceable provision shall be deemed to have been replaced by an alternative valid and enforceable provision that most closely matches the original intent of the parties as permitted by applicable law.
+The invalid or unenforceable provision shall be deemed to be replaced by an alternative valid and enforceable provision that most closely matches the original intent of the parties as permitted by applicable law.

 11.3 Belgian law applies to the Agreement and General Terms and Conditions.
 In the event of dispute and/or non-payment, the tribunals of the district of West Flanders, Kortrijk division, shall have exclusive jurisdiction.

-1.1 The provisions of Title I apply insofar as Accent’s Assignment consists of placing Job Seekers at the disposal of the Client as temporary agency workers in accordance with the Law of 24 July 1987 on temporary work, temporary agency work and the hiring out of workers for the benefit of users.
+1.1 The provisions of Title II apply insofar as Accent’s Assignment consists of placing Job Seekers at the disposal of the Client as temporary agency workers in accordance with the Law of 24 July 1987 on temporary work, temporary agency work and the hiring out of workers for the benefit of users.
 In the event of a conflict between the provisions of Title II and the other articles of these General Terms and Conditions, the provisions of Title II shall prevail.

 3.1 The Client undertakes to communicate in writing to Accent, at the commencement of and during the term of the Agreement, all information necessary for the execution of the Agreement.
-Any change relating to the employment information of a Job Seeker must be communicated to Accent immediately and at the latest within 4 hours and always before the start of the employment.
+Any change relating to the employment information of a Job Seeker must be communicated to Accent immediately and always before the start of the employment.
 This shall definitely be necessary in the following cases (non-exhaustive list): concerning the reason for calling on temporary agency work and the presence or absence of a trade union delegation; concerning the remuneration conditions for permanent employees, including bonuses and various benefits that are customary within the Client’s undertaking, as well as the terms of allocation; concerning the activities, the range of tasks, the location, the job, the required professional qualification, the result of the risk assessments, the medical supervision and the personal protective equipment; concerning possible situations of strike or lockout or other forms of temporary unemployment; concerning economic unemployment, whereby the Client must notify Accent in advance and within the legal deadlines; concerning any work-related accident; concerning the functioning of DIMONA, for which all of the information must be passed on before the Job Seeker is first made available; concerning the lateness or the absence of the Job Seekers; concerning bad weather delay; and concerning the non-renewal of an Assignment.

 3.3 The Client alone is liable for any consequences deriving from a failure to pass on this information, or from doing so in an inadequate, erroneous or untimely manner.
 All rectifications, late reports and/or costs caused thereby shall give rise to additional invoicing to the Client.
 The Client shall indemnify Accent against any claim by third parties.